nshelton/csma_302_1/README.md

 # Basic Video Effect Shaders

-We're going to write somoe shaders that will modify the video coming out of your webcam live for our online class video chat!
+We're going to write some shaders that will modify the video coming out of your webcam live for our online class video chat!

 The final assignment should be submitted by Friday August 3 at midnight.